jimg03942/edi-visualizer/README.md

-# EDIVisualizer
+# EDI Visualizer
-EDIVisualizer is a reader for different files fomats use in EDI (Electronic data interchange).
+EDI Visualizer is a reader for different files fomats use in EDI (Electronic data interchange).
-EDIVisualizer use Plugin architecture to manage different formats.
+EDI Visualizer use Plugin architecture to manage different formats.
 Actually, plugin are available for EDIFACT and VDA files.
 New plugins (i hope) will appear in futur (X12, specific formats).

 Features :
   - Detect automatically the input file format and load the appropriate plugin